mbarbin/vcs/README.md

 `Vcs` is designed to be backend-agnostic and concurrency-runtime independent.
 It's compatible with both `Eio` and OCaml `Stdlib` runtimes.
 We plan to explore the feasibility of supporting [luv](https://github.com/aantron/luv) and [miou](https://github.com/robur-coop/miou) runtimes as separate future work.

-The concurrency runtime must be compatible with program written in direct style.
+The concurrency runtime must be compatible with programs written in a direct style.
 Runtime based on monadic concurrent models such as `Async` and `Lwt` are purposely left outside of the scope of this project.

 ## How It Works

 `Vcs` is an interface composed of [Traits](doc/traits.md), each providing different functionalities associated with Git interaction.
-The dynamic dispatch implementation uses the [provider](https://github.com/mbarbin/provider) library.
+The dynamic dispatch implementation of Vcs is powered by the [provider](https://github.com/mbarbin/provider) library.

 ## Motivation

-We aim to create a highly compatible library that can serve various use cases and foster community engagement.
+Our goal is to create a versatile and highly compatible library that can cater to a wide range of use cases, while also fostering community engagement.
 We also hope to gain practical experience with the use of provider-based parametric libraries.

 ## Relation to ocaml-git